 Safe Kids Grand Forks meets as a full Coalition once a month for most months during the year.
-Meetings are held routinely at Altru Health System (Psychiatry Center) on the second Thursday of each month, from 12:00 - 1:00 p.m.
+Meetings are held routinely at Altru Clinic in East Grand Forks (607 DeMers Ave) on the second Thursday of each month, from 12:00 - 1:00 p.m.
 Lunch is served so an RSVP is appreciated (firstname.lastname@example.org).
 Meeting notices and agendas are sent out in advance and members are also kept updated with meeting minutes, newsletters and emails.
 Anyone with agenda item requests should submit them to the Coordinator 2 weeks in advance.

 Safe Kids Grand Forks also has subcommittees that meet as needed to conduct business.
 These include:

 - Home Safety

 These subcommittees are also open to new members.
 For more information, contact the Safe Kids Grand Forks Coordinator.

 If you or your organization/business is interested in serving as a volunteer at any of our coalition events, please contact the Coalition Coordinator for more details on how your help can be used.
 We are always in need of eager volunteers.

 Safe Kids Grand Forks operates almost entirely from grant funding and donations from individuals.